QinlinChen/QinlinChen.github.io/index.md

 ## Publications

+No publications yet.
+But I wrote some posts on Zhihu for fun.
+Click (here)[https://www.zhihu.com/people/QinlinChen/posts] if you have any interests.

 ## Projects
 **National Innovation Projects for Undergraduates**:
 - Detection of Smells in Spreadsheets Based on Dynamic Video Analysis (May 2018 - Mar 2020)